Terms and Privacy •

 Analyse the AB test results

-When your get finally the 2 version, it’s time to analyze the results.
+When your get finally the 2 version, it’s time to Analyse the Results.
 You’ll be able to see 3 kinds of results:

 Tracking the first 2 criteria is quite normal but why we would track a conversation rate on the website.
 Actually, the email you send has to correspond to your website via the conversation rate.
 Indeed your message delivered in your email should be uniform with the message on your website.
 For example, you’ll lose customers if you are offering a special deal on your email and that deal is not on your website.
 Consistency is the key.